upyun/upyun.com/README.md

 <img width="309" src="https://rawgit.com/nemoalex/upyun.com/master/you.png" alt="ROYL and UPYUN and YOU">

-This project is design and code by [ROYL Design](http://royldesign.com/) and UPYUN team.
+This project is design and code by [ROYL Design](http://royldesign.com/).

+We work with UPYUN team to bring you awesomes.

 How do you like it?
-Feel free to make changes!
-PRs and discussions are welcomed!
+Feel free to make changes.
+PRs and discussions are welcomed.

 ## Copyright and license